Frances Oldham Kelsey: Work on thalidomide

 In 1960, Kelsey was hired by the FDA in Washington, D.C.
 At that time, she "was one of only seven full-time and four young part-time physicians reviewing drugs" for the FDA.
 One of her first assignments at the FDA was to review an application by Richardson-Merrell for the drug thalidomide (under the tradename Kevadon) as a tranquilizer and painkiller with specific indications to prescribe the drug to pregnant women for morning sickness.
-Although it had been previously approved in Canada and more than 20 European and African countries, she withheld approval for the drug and requested further studies.
-Despite pressure from thalidomide's manufacturer Grünenthal, Kelsey persisted in requesting additional information to explain an English study that documented peripheral neuritis, a nervous system side effect.
-She also requested data showing the drug was not harmful to the fetus.
+Although it had been previously approved in Canada and more than 20 European and African countries, she withheld approval for the drug and requested to see clinical trial information.
+At the time, the FDA could only withhold approval for 60 days at a time, so she continually requested further information from the company every 60 days for over a year.
+Her initial reason for doing this was that the testimonials supplied by Richardson-Merrell contained no scientific methodology, and she recognized their authors as having published suspicious articles in the past.
+Kelsey also observed that the application said nothing about the chirality of thalidomide.